woliver99/snapcast-termux/README.md

 # snapcast-termux

-My config to get snapcast working on android with termux and librespot.
+This is my config to get snapcast working on android with termux and librespot.
 Requires the device to be rooted.

 # Setup